hurni/Module-3/README.md

 # Module-3
-Module 3 of the CAS-ADS
+Project for Module 3 of the CAS-ADS 2020/2021